inside the church

 1. To provide scholarships to as many underprivileged students as possible.

-2. To provide vocational and leadership trainings to the youth.
+2. To provide vocational and leadership training to the youth.

-3. To provide financial and material supports to the poor widows and the needy.
+3. To provide financial and material support to the poor widows and the needy people.

 4. To shine the Light of Hope in as many dark moments as we have the grace to shine.

-We have dedicated representatives in the United States of America and in Africa that are coordinating the Light of Hope projects.
+We have dedicated representatives in the United States of America and Africa who are coordinating the Light of Hope projects.

 Thanks.